Moremar/tuto-angular/README.txt

   }

 An alternative is to not pass a parameter to onSubmit(), but in the component get the form with @ChildView().
-It is useful if we want to access the content of the form from outside the form :
+It is useful if we want to access the content of the form from outside the form submit function :
   @ChildView('myForm') myForm: NgForm;

 Validation